petabi/sniffles/README.md

     classes like [ab@%], [^123], or [a-z].
 The final slot is the probability of alternation occuring like (ab|cd).
 With these three slots you can tune how often you would like the structures to appear in your regular expressions.
-For example, regex_gen -c 10 -t "80,10,10" would create 10 regular expressions where 80% of the structures used would be characters, 10 percent would be character classes, and 10% alternation.
+For example, regexgen -c 10 -t "80,10,10" would create 10 regular expressions where 80% of the structures used would be characters, 10 percent would be character classes, and 10% alternation.